SeanLiu122/Meadowlark-Travel-Site/README.md

 * used to define schemas and create models that connect to the database

 ## Acknowledgements
-This project was developed from a lecture "Node.js, Express & MongoDB Dev to Deployment" that instructed by Brad Traversy on [Udemy](https://www.udemy.com/nodejs-express-mongodb-dev-to-deployment/).
+* This project was inspired by the VidJot project and the Meadowlark project from the "Web Development with Node and Express" book and written by Ethan Brown.